pjakiela/ECON523/exercises/E2-regression.md

 Create a treatment variable `t1` and assign observations in groups 1 and 2 to treatment.
 Then, create a variable `impact1` that is equal to 2 for observations in the treatment group and 0 otherwise.
 This is the treatment effect for the purposes of this (first) simulation.
 Generate an outcome variable `y1` that is endline foodsecurity (`e_foodsec`) plus `impact1`.
 Now regress `y1` on `t1` with and without country fixed effects.
-How do the estimated treatments effecta and the levels of statistical significant compare across the two specifications?
+How do the estimated treatments effects and the levels of statistical significance compare across the two specifications?

 #### Part (b)

 When the probability of treatment does not vary across countries, including country fixed effects is not necessary - but it may increase statistical power.
-In the example above, fixed effects did not improve statistical power much because the mean does not vary across countries (it is normalized to zero in the control group in every country).
+In the example above, fixed effects did not improve statistical power much because the mean of the outcome variable does not vary across countries (it is normalized to zero in the control group in every country).
 Change this by increasing `y1` by 10 in two countries and decreasing `y1` by 20 in two other countries.
 Now rerun your two regressions (with and without fixed effects).
 You should see that including fixed effects now changes the standard error